mendix/docs/content/en/docs/appstore/connectors/mqtt.md

 To use the MQTT Connector, make sure you have [configured the broker connection](#configure-broker), or [created a broker connection directly in a microflow](#broker-microflow).

-You can build microflows that use the connection details from the domain model to connect, and set up connection details using the domain model.
-Include microflows that first use the connection details from the domain model to connect, before the subscribe or publish actions can be performed.
+You can build microflows that use the connection details provided by the domain model, or set up connection details within the domain model itself.
+The microflows should use the connection details from the domain model to establish a connection with the broker before completing subscribe or publish actions.

 ### 3.1 Microflow Actions